UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/03-manual-scraping.md

 This should select only the fourth element of the table.

-But in this case, we don't need to fiddle with the XPath queries too much, as Scraper was able to deduce them for us, and we can copy the data output to the clipboard and past it into a text document or a spreadsheet.
+But in this case, we don't need to fiddle with the XPath queries too much, as Scraper was able to deduce them for us, and we can copy the data output to the clipboard and paste it into a text document or a spreadsheet.

 There is a bit of data cleaning we might want to do prior to that, though.